maka0945/hexmech/README.md

 ## Motivation

 ## Risks
+.JavaScript and Python are relatively new languages to some members, and the team is new to working together .Mitigation: We will need to get up to speed quickly with newer languages and work together to ensure that the code is efficient.
 ## Requirements
 User & Functional Requirements:
 As a player, I want to pick a mech so I can play a game.